steveblue/architect/ARTICLE.md

 > Closure Compiler is a tool for making JavaScript download and run faster.
 Instead of compiling from a source language to machine code, it compiles from JavaScript to better JavaScript.
 It parses your JavaScript, analyzes it, removes dead code and rewrites and minimizes what's left.
 It also checks syntax, variable references, and types, and warns about common JavaScript pitfalls.

 At ng-conf 2017 the Angular team announced the AOT compiler is compatible with Closure Compiler in Angular 4.
-The AOT compiler converts TypeScript type annotations to JSDoc style annotations Closure Compiler can interpret using a compiler flag (`annotateForClosureCompiler`).
+The AOT compiler converts TypeScript type annotations to JSDoc style annotations Closure Compiler can interpret.
+You can unlock this feature with a compiler flag.
 Behind the scenes a tool called tsickle converts the annotations.
 This feature would enable wide adoption of Angular at Google where teams are mandated to optimize JavaScript with Closure Compiler.

 ![](https://media.giphy.com/media/3SBi8gMf8BqBG/giphy.gif)

 The Angular community was rallying around webpack at ng-conf 2017, however I was naturally curious about Closure Compiler.
 At development conferences you might find me listening in on a talk, typing away on my laptop experimenting with something I just learned about.
-At ng-conf 2017 I put together a proof of concept where I could bundle Angular with Closure Compiler.
+At ng-conf I coded a proof of concept where I could bundle Angular with Closure Compiler.
 The results were impressive.
-I kept going and abstracted the steps into another cli tool called `ngr`.
+I kept going and abstracted the steps into another cli tool called [ngr](https://github.com/steveblue/angular2-rollup).
 That's because ...

 # Every bundle I throw at Closure Compiler optimizes better than Webpack and Uglify.
 (and Terser)

 ![](https://media.giphy.com/media/l3q2DgSFjbAyseViM/giphy.gif)

-That statement comes with a few caveats.

 Angular must be built ahead of time (AOT) and the ahead of time compiled code.
 Closure Compiler must be in ADVANCED_OPTIMIZATIONS mode to ensure the smallest bundle possible.
 It also doesn't hurt to use @angular-devkit/build-optimizer.
 When the new Ivy compiler is final (Angular 9) we will see even better optimizations, but for now we have the AOT compiler.

-The Angular community is quite fortunate that Angular has been compatible with Closure Compiler since Angular 4.
-React engineers have tried and failed to get React to optimize with Closure Compiler in ADVANCED_OPTIMIZATIONS mode, concluding ["it'll be more trouble than it's worth at this point"](https://github.com/facebook/react/issues/11092).
-Everyone in the JavaScript community should be able to optimize code with such an incredible tool.
-It does take a lot of annotation to reap the rewards of ADVANCED_OPTIMIZATIONS, a mode in Closure Compiler that is very aggressive to achieve the highest compression possible.
-If we are diligent in maintaining a type safe TypeScript application, tsickle does all the work for us.
+The Angular community is quite fortunate that Angular is compatible with Closure Compiler.
+Not many other libraries or frameworks can claim to be able to generate bundles fully optimized with Closure Compiler.
+[The React team](https://github.com/facebook/react/issues/11092) gave up trying to support Closure Compiler in ADVANCED_OPTIMIZATIONS mode.
+You have to annotate JavaScript pretty heavily to reap the full rewards of ADVANCED_OPTIMIZATIONS, a mode in Closure Compiler that is very aggressive at achieving the highest compression possible.
+Angular developers already code with TypeScript.
+It should be considered a best practice to maintain a type safe application anyways.
+If you do you will get a highly optimized bundle with Closure Compiler!

 It would be much easier to adopt Closure Compiler if the tool was available in @angular/cli.